8 Ways to Visit Tallahassee Safely & Responsibly

 Before you take to the road, do some research to find out the most recent health and safety protocols in Tallahassee.
 With the rapidly changing environment, many businesses are changing their policies and procedures to ensure the safety of their guests, including reduced capacity, modified hours and advanced booking.
 Planning ahead has never been so important!

 At some point during your trip, you are going to need to stand in line – whether it’s for the restroom or maybe to get your hands on some delicious fried Oreos from Gurlies Lemonade.
-For your safety and the safety of those around you, please keep at least 6 feet (roughly the length of an adult alligator) distance away from others while in public spaces.
+For your safety and the safety of those around you, please keep some space (roughly the length of an adult alligator) distance away from others while in public spaces.
 And don’t forget to remain patient and kind as businesses continue to work to keep everyone safe and healthy.

 With the increased use of disposable masks, single-use utensils, plastic bottles of hand sanitizer, and the increase in outdoor activities, it is more important than ever to be a responsible traveler.
 Please remember to be kind to nature and dispose of all waste responsibly in receptacles and recycle bins.
 No one likes a litter bug!

 Everyone needs to eat – and local restaurants need your business now more than ever.
-Experience one of the many outdoor dining options or visit the Tallahassee Foodies Facebook page to find information on how to dine both deliciously and safely in Florida’s Capital City.
+Whether you prefer to eat indoors, outdoors or via delivery, experience one of the many outdoor dining options or visit the Tallahassee Foodies Facebook page to find information on how to dine both deliciously and safely in Florida’s Capital City.
 Another great tool is the Open for Takeout Map showcasing local restaurants offering curbside pickup, takeout and delivery.

 If you normally travel with friends or extended family, consider traveling in a smaller group.
 Traveling with fewer people (in groups of 10 or less) makes it easier for you to practice physical distancing in public.